Abras on Dubai Creek

 Boatmen were all older local Arabs, usually thin and wiry with muscles as a taut as piano wire.
 Tide, current and wind affected their progress so there was never a direct course from one side of the Creek to the other.
 Battling tide, current and wind meant rowing either up or down the Creek to either beat the weather or take advantage of it to eventually arrive at the opposite side of Dubai Creek.

-In the late 1960 and 70s, Dubai Creek was a Working Creek servicing Dubai's newly discovered and developing offshore oil fields.
+In the late 1960 and 70s, Dubai Creek was a Working Waterway servicing Dubai's newly discovered and developing offshore oil fields.
 Boatmen had to be very strong and fearless as they faced tugs towing huge barges, small sea freighters and the many dhows moving up and down Dubai Creek.
 These hard working Boatmen took you where you wanted to go and waited for you to return - if you were returning soon and if you asked that is!